 Rosasharn goats are currently registered the American Dairy Goat Association (ADGA).
 I have been a Board member of the American Nigerian Dwarf Dairy Association, President of the New England Nigerian Dwarf Association, and a member of AGS and ADGA.
 I was the leader of a 4-H group specializing in goats (many Nigerians included) for more than 10 years.

-We attended our first AGS show in 1995.
-Most of our senior animals have earned their permanent champion status.
-Our greatest successes were at he AGS National shows in New York State in the summer of 1997, and in North Carolina in 2000 where our buck ARMCH Goodwood Tom Thumb +*S was chosen best of breed!
+We attended our first AGS show in 1995 and the majority of our senior animals have earned their permanent champion status.
+Our greatest successes were at the AGS National shows in New York State in the summer of 1997, and in North Carolina in 2000 where our buck ARMCH Goodwood Tom Thumb +*S was chosen best of breed!
 Also, in North Carolina 2000, our doe (now ARMCH) Rosasharn’s Sandalwood 4*D was chosen Grand Champion Senior Doe and was beat in the Champion Challenge class by our ARMCH Goodwood Water Lily *D and followed in the Champion Challenge line up by our own ARMCH Rosasharn’s Baby Bella *D at 9 years old!
 In 2005 Eclipse won National Champion Senior Doe followed by Bita as her Reserve Champion and Witch Hazel as National Best Udder.
 In 2007 we did well again; ARMCH SG Rosasharn Buckwheat Honey, third generation National Champion and many does topping their classes and group classes as well.
 Margiana won the senior fitting and showmanship.
 In 2010 we went to Louisville KY for the first ADGA National Show that included Nigerians.
 Many of our does topped their classes and we were very proud to come home with the first ADGA National Champion, ARMCH SG Rosasharn P Haiku and the Reserve Champion, ARMCH SG Rosasharn’s Buckwheat Honey, as well!
 In 2011 Rosasharn B-Coming won her age class and Linden won Junior Fitting and Showmanship.